Chocolate Peppermint Christmas Tree Cupcakes

 - Pumpkin: I use organic pumpkin puree, this is a great way to use up leftover pumpkin!
 This is my secret ingredient in this recipe.
 Using pumpkin in cupcakes makes them extra moist, fluffy, and tall (even at high altitude!).

-- Milk: Make sure to use organic whole milk.
+- Milk: Make sure to use organic whole milk for the best flavor.
+Don't use low fat milk for baking.

-- Pastry Flour: I use organic pastry flour, but you could also use cake flour if that’s easier to find.
+- Pastry Flour: I use organic pastry flour for a light and tender crumb, but you could also use cake flour if that’s easier to find.

 - Cocoa Powder: I use organic Dutch cocoa powder as I really prefer the flavor and richness of this versus natural.